 - It helps you gain insights into the cultural, religious, and political forces that influence the Arab world.

 - It helps you better interact with speakers of Arabic, who can best explain individual experiences, backgrounds, traditions, etc.

 Created by faculty from all four colleges, the Writing Matters Rubric articulates the core writing competencies we aim to foster in all UW-W students while establishing standards for developing competent and accomplished student writing across the disciplines.

 The art of communication, along with the knowledge and appreciation of literature and its cultural context, are central to the mission of the Department of Languages and Literatures.

-The Department offers majors and minors in English, French, German, and Spanish through both the College of Letters and Sciences and the College of Education.
+The Department offers majors and minors in English, French, German, and Spanish through both the College of Letters and Sciences and the College of Education and Professional Studies.
 Students also can take several levels of Chinese, Japanese, and Arabic.
-English majors can choose a concentration in creative writing, professional writing, or literature, any of which may be combined with certification and licensure through the College of Education.
+English majors can choose a concentration in creative writing, professional writing, or literature, any of which may be combined with certification and licensure through the College of Education and Professional Studies.
 World language courses emphasize the development of language proficiency and the cultural and historical context of each language.